 In 1922 Tennessee for the first time required builders to be licensed and registered.
 In order to meet this requirement, both brothers obtained architectural degrees through a correspondence course.
 When they passed the Tennessee license exam in 1922, they were among the first registered architects in the state.
 With their new credentials, they created the partnership of McKissack & McKissack, Architects.
 Their most important projects as architects were the library at Tennessee State University (1927) and several public schools across the state in the early 1930s built through the Works Progress Administration (WPA).
 In 1942 the firm won its largest project in its twenty-year history, a $5.7 million U.S. government contract to design and build Tuskegee Army Airfield, the training site of the Tuskegee Airmen.
 By 1945 the firm obtained licenses to work in Alabama, Georgia, South Carolina, Florida, and Mississippi.

 The McKissack brothers were also community leaders.
 Moses served a director of the National Negro Business League of America, a stockholder in the Penny Savings Bank in Birmingham, Alabama, and a member of President Roosevelt’s White House Conference on Housing Problems.
 Calvin served as president of the Negro Board of Trade and a trustee at Fisk University.

 Cheryl McKissack opened the New York office of McKissack and McKissack.
-Her projects included the US Airways International Terminal at the Philadelphia International Airport), the Lincoln Financial National Football League Stadium for the Philadelphia Eagles, the University of Pennsylvania Hospital, the World Trade Center, and Columbia University both in New York City.
+Her projects included the US Airways International Terminal at the Philadelphia International Airport, the Lincoln Financial National Football League Stadium for the Philadelphia Eagles, the University of Pennsylvania Hospital, and the World Trade Center and Columbia University, both in New York City.
 Both Cheryl and Deryl continue to serve as CEOs of their respective offices.
 For more than a century and across five generations, McKissack & McKissack has grown to be a multi-million dollar company.